mtmiller/octave-snapshot/README.md

 Therefore, the following procedure is used

-1. Octave is compiled in a local virtual machine using Vagrant
+1. Octave is compiled in a virtual machine (for now, a local Vagrant VM)

-2. Octave binary payload is pulled from the VM, archived, and uploaded
+2. Octave binary payload is archived, compressed, and published to S3 from within the VM

 3. Docker image is rebuilt on Docker Hub